 Slack has an onboarding experience that allows users to skip at any time.

 Designing for an onboarding experience can be difficult.
 With lots of forethought into the planning and development phases, it can result in a successful onboarding experience.

 Once completed it is essential to test it and always observe if there is room for improvement.
 Make sure to keep in mind the customer journey map, as well as the needs and pain points of your users.

 When it comes to designing a product, onboarding experiences are just as important as creating a great user experience.
 Remember that this is the initial interaction with a user and can either promote more user engagement or halt it altogether.

-A successful onboarding experience will require effort but it is completely worth it in the end!
+A successful onboarding experience will require an effort but it is completely worth it in the end!

-To know more about UX design, Interaction Design Foundation (IDF) has a huge collection of content and literature which you can view here.
+To learn more about UX design, Interaction Design Foundation (IDF) has a huge collection of content and literature which you can view here.

 Idea Theorem™ is an award-winning design & development agency based in North America.
 Through our empathy-driven approach, we have crafted digital products that have positively impacted over 10 million users.
 Our mission is to shape the digital future by delivering exceptional experiences.
 Contact Us if you have any questions; we will gladly help you.